Dylan Brown: Background

-Brown was born in Auckland and grew up in Whangarei, New Zealand and is of Samoan, Māori and Niuean heritage.
+Brown was born in Auckland and grew up in Whangarei, New Zealand and is of Samoan and Niuean heritage.

 He played his junior rugby league for the Hikurangi Stags.

-At age of 15, Brown moved to Sydney, Australia to pursue an NRL career with the Parramatta Eels.
+Aged 15, Brown moved to Sydney, Australia to pursue an NRL career with the Parramatta Eels.
 He attended and graduated from The Hills Sports High School.

 Early career

 Brown played for Parramatta's Harold Matthews Cup and S.G ball squad.
 In 2017 he led the S.G.
 Ball Squad to the grand final where they were victorious 30–22 over the Cronulla-Sutherland Sharks.

 Later on in the year he went on to debut for the Eels in the under 20s Holden cup team in the middle of the 2017 season, at the age of 17.
 In 2017, Brown led the Holden Cup squad to the NYC Grand Final, losing to the Manly-Warringah Sea Eagles.

 Brown was then selected in the Australian Schoolboys later in the year at five-eighth, but withdrew from injury.